shuwang719/shuwang719.github.io/_pages/about.md

 About me
 ======
 I am a Ph.D candidate in economics at School of Economics and Management, Tsinghua University.
-My research interests include experimental economics, behavioral economics, digital economy and health economics.
+My research interests include experimental economics, behavioral economics, digital economy and health economics. <br>
 You can download my CV here.